-Conventional loans in Texas may be issued by banks, private lenders, or credit unions.
+Conventional loans may be issued by banks, private lenders, or credit unions.
 Conventional loans are not backed by the federal government like FHA or VA mortgage loans.
 Because they are not insured by the federal government, conventional mortgages are considered a higher risk for lenders, thereby, making credit and income requirements to qualify for these loans stricter than other loans.
 To obtain a conventional mortgage, you’ll need to demonstrate good credit and financial stability.
-There can be several advantages for borrowers who take out conventional loans in Texas.
+There can be several advantages for borrowers who take out conventional loans.

 Keep in mind that conventional loans will have stricter requirements than government insured loans.
 Your lender will want to ensure that you can repay the loan.
 The following is a list of what most lenders look for when applicants are qualifying for conventional loans: